rampal-punia/video-frames-extractor/README.md

 For image annotation, it's often necessary to extract frames from videos.
 This application makes it easy to generate a large dataset of images for training object detection or image classification models, even if your data is initially in the form of videos.

-By automating the frame extraction process, this app saves you time and effort compared to manually extracting frames from each video file.
+By automating the frame extraction process for iterating over all the video files inside a directory, this app saves you time and effort compared to manually extracting frames from each video file.

-We hope you find the Video Frame Extractor useful for your computer vision projects!
+Hope you find the Video Frame Extractor useful for your computer vision projects!

 ## Features

-To use the Video Frame Extractor, you need to run the frame_extractor.py Python script with the following arguments:
+To use the Video Frame Extractor, you need to run the `frame_extractor.py` Python script with the following arguments:

 - `vid_dir`: the path to the directory containing the video file(s) you want to extract frames from.
 - `out_dir`: the path to the directory where you want to save the extracted frames.
 - `img_frmt` (optional): the image format to save the extracted frames in.
-Default is jpg.
+Default is **jpg**.
 - `required_frame_rate` (optional): the number of frames to extract per second.
-Default is 1.
+Default is **1**.
 - `start_from_seconds` (optional): the number of seconds from which to start extracting frames.
-Default is 0.
+Default is **0**.

-- The app will extract frames from all videos in the specified directory and save them to the output directory.
+The app will extract frames from all videos in the specified directory and save them to the output directory.

+Instead of passing the arguments every time you run this app you can add these arguments inside the settings.py file. [settings](https://github.com/CodingMantras/video-frames-extractor#edit-the-settings)

 ## Installation